OpenStackweb/osf-website/src/pages/openinfra-summit/summit-onsite-safety.md

 **What is required to prove vaccination status?**<br>
 Your physical vaccination card, a copy of the card, or a digital copy with your name, vaccination dates, and a matching photo ID will be required.

-**Does proof of previous Covid-19 infection count as vaccinated?**<br>
+**Does proof of previous COVID-19 infection count as vaccinated?**<br>
-Proof of previous Covid-19 infection is not sufficient.
+Proof of previous COVID-19 infection is not sufficient.
 You must provide a physical vaccination card, a copy of the card, or a digital copy with your name, vaccination dates, and a matching photo ID.

-**What is the mask protocol on-site?**<br>
+**What is the mask protocol onsite?**<br>
 There is a mandatory indoor mask mandate for all attendees except while eating and drinking in designated areas or when delivering a conference talk.
 Indoor eating will be socially distanced and outdoor eating options will be available.

 **What about masks at booths?**<br>
 Booth staff are required to wear masks while at the booth.
 Event participants are required to wear a mask when visiting booths and are encouraged to not crowd around booths.

 **What do I do if I test positive during the week of the Summit?**<br>
-Email summit@openinfra.dev with the subject “Positive Covid-19 Notification” and let us know when you started being symptomatic and when you tested positive.
-Refunds will be at the discretion of OpenInfra Foundation staff and dependent on proof of a positive Covid-19 test.
+Email [summit@openinfra.dev](mailto:summit@openinfra.dev) with the subject “Positive COVID-19 Notification” and let us know when you started being symptomatic and when you tested positive for COVID-19.
+Refunds will be at the discretion of OpenInfra Foundation staff and dependent on proof of a positive COVID-19 test.

 **What do I do if I test positive once the Summit is over?**<br>
-If you test positive for Covid-19 within 7 days of attending the OpenInfra Summit, email summit@openinfra.dev with the subject “Positive Covid-19 Notification” and let us know when you started being symptomatic and when you tested positive.
+If you test positive for COVID-19 within 7 days of attending the OpenInfra Summit, email [summit@openinfra.dev](mailto:summit@openinfra.dev) with the subject “Positive COVID-19 Notification” and let us know when you started being symptomatic and when you tested positive.

 **How do I report a Healthy & Safety violation?**<br>
 Following Health & Safety guidelines onsite is part of the OpenInfra’s Event Code of Conduct.
 If you encounter attendees violating the Health & Safety regulations outlined, please contact Allison Price (allison@openinfra.dev) or Jonathan Bryce (jonathan@openinfra.dev) to make a formal report.
 Please refer to the [OpenInfra Events Code of Conduct](/legal/code-of-conduct/events) for additional information.